Bible Study

 A Leper's Thanksgiving

-Bartholomew glanced up.
-Lepers, he thought.
-Ragged, pitiable lepers.
-From the time their skin disease was diagnosed, they were cut off from society, forced to live on their own in caves or huts away from towns.
+From the time their skin disease was diagnosed, lepers were cut off from society, forced to live on their own in caves or huts away from towns.
 A fortunate few had relatives who would leave food for them, but many had no one.
 They weren't allowed close enough to beg for a living.
 Ragged, thin, rejected.
 Lepers.
 Even the word spoke an icy finality.
+These ten stayed together for protection, pooling their meager resources.

-Their pleading cut through Bart's thoughts.
-Jesus was cupping his hands now, and calling across the low valley which lay between the road and the ridge where the lepers stood.
+As Bart looked, Jesus was turning their way.
+He cupped his hands now so his voice would carry better, and called across the low valley which lay between the road and the ridge where the lepers stood.
 His voice rang out sharp and compelling in the stillness of the morning.

 "Go!
 Show yourselves to the priests!"